NibbleRealm/twang/tutorial/modulation.md

 ## Waveshaping (Direct Phase Modulation)
 Waveshaping builds upon phase modulation synthesis.
 In this type of modulation, the two oscillators used must have the same frequency.

+## Phase Limiting
+Phase limiting is an improvement on the phase distortion synthesis "invented" by Casio (which as far as I know, was "invented" by me - Jeron Aldaron Lau).
+The idea is simple; take the first two steps of phase distortion synthesis as they are, then instead of multiplying by a decreasing sawtooth oscillator, multiply by a decreasing bezier oscillator.
+This reduces the amount of lost amplitude during phase distortion synthesis.
+Additionally, splice a plateau at the beginning of the bezier waveform to only diminish the amplitude after the phase has passed a specified point.